-LTC Insurance premium \$1,530 (limit)
+LTC insurance premium \$1,630 (limit)

-Health Insurance premium \$1,129 1
+Health insurance premium \$1,242

-Total medical expenses \$2,659
+Total medical expenses \$2,872

-10% of AGI \$6,000
+7.5% of AGI \$4,500

-^{1.} 2016 Average annual worker premium, Kaiser Foundation, 2016 Employer Health Benefits Survey.
+1. 2019 Average annual worker premium, all plans Kaiser Foundation, 2019 Employer Health Benefits Survey.

-What this demonstrates is that the taxpayer would have to incur out-of-pocket medical expenses (in addition to LTC premium) of at least \$3,341 before any of the medical expenses would be deductible.
+What this demonstrates is that the taxpayer would have to incur out-of-pocket medical expenses (in addition to LTC premium) of at least \$1,628 before any of the medical expenses would be deductible.
 Note also that, if an employee's health insurance contribution is paid via an employer's cafeteria plan on a pre-tax basis, then the employee's contribution may not be an itemized deduction on the employee's personal tax return.
-Even if this taxpayer were self-employed and purchased a "platinum" plan under the Patient Protection and Affordable Care Act, a.k.a.
-"Obamacare", paid entirely by the taxpayer without subsidy, the example would look as follows:
+Even if this taxpayer were self-employed and purchased an "Obamacare" plan under the Patient Protection and Affordable Care Act, paid entirely by the taxpayer without subsidy, the example would look as follows: